-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the NCEL's financial statements as a whole.
-The Introductory and Statistical Sections are presented for purposes of additional analysis and are not a required part of the financial statements.
-The Introductory and Statistical Sections have not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on them.
+Our audits were conducted for the purpose of forming opinions on the financial statements that collectively comprise the NCEL's financial statements.
+The Introductory and Statistical Sections are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The Introductory and Statistical Sections have not been subjected to the auditing procedures applied in the audits of the basic financial statements, and accordingly, we do not express an opinion or provide assurance on them.